-The Western Cape is known for its natural beauty, pristine coastal stretches, its amazing beaches and epic seaside towns - here are some of the best seaside spots to spend your summer vacation in the Western Cape.
+The Western Cape is known for its natural beauty, pristine coastal stretches, its amazing beaches and epic seaside towns.
+So whether you're looking to escape the cold in your home country during the winter, or are simply in need of some sand and sun, here are some of the best seaside spots to spend your vacation in the Western Cape.

-What to expect: The charming coastal village is just 85km outside of Cape Town, located on the famous Whale Route.
-The pristine white beach is definitely a calling card, but there is also a small, warm-water lagoon where the Buffels River enters the sea.
-The village itself is surrounded by mountains, overlooks the ocean and is part of the World Biosphere Reserve, meaning you will find few other areas as naturally beautiful and free of expansive development.
+What to expect: The charming coastal village of Pringle Bay is just 85km outside of Cape Town, located on the famous Whale Route.
+The pristine white beach is definitely a calling card.
+But there is also a small, warm-water lagoon where the Buffels River enters the sea.
+The village itself is surrounded by mountains, overlooks the ocean and is part of the World Biosphere Reserve.
+This means you will find few other areas as naturally beautiful and free of expansive development.
 The village has eight restaurants to choose from and plenty of activities on offer, including water sports, hiking trails, a vibrant penguin colony and more.

 What to expect: Situated at the mouth of the Breede River along the shores of the mighty Indian Ocean, Witsand offers the best of both worlds.
 Long stretches of pristine beach are complimented by wonderful displays of fynbos, with the coastal village falls within the Cape Floral Kingdom World Heritage Site.
 Witsand is also a hub of outdoor activities including, of course, swimming, surfing, wind and kite surfing, deep sea charters, spear fishing, sailing, snorkeling, river cruises, fly fishing and rock angling.
 Phew!

 © Hillary Fox